 Rabbi David Rosen—president of the International Jewish Vegetarian Ecological Society—argues that nothing other than eating vegan is kosher, as modern animal agriculture practices violate Jewish teachings.

 “If you can have a healthy diet without being a party to offenses and maltreatment of animals, then we have a religious obligation to do so,” he told The Jerusalem Post.

 PETA has seen firsthand how the kosher meat industry has betrayed cows and violated the trust of Jewish consumers.

-An eyewitness investigation by PETA and two Israeli organizations—Anonymous for Animal Rights and Let the Animals Live—revealed that during “shackle and hoist” slaughter, struggling cows were painfully restrained, their throats were slit, and they were hoisted into the air by the hind legs while they were still conscious.
+An eyewitness investigation by PETA and two Israeli organizations—Animals Now and Let the Animals Live—revealed that during “shackle and hoist” slaughter, struggling cows were painfully restrained, their throats were slit, and they were hoisted into the air by the hind legs while they were still conscious.
 After the investigation became public, Israel banned the importation of meat produced using this slaughter method.

 The Orthodox Union, the largest kosher-certifying agency in the U.S., also told meat suppliers that it will no longer accept flesh from animals killed by the “shackle and hoist” method—in effect, banning it from the U.S.

 Israeli religious scholar Asa Keisar also feels that consuming animals’ flesh and secretions isn’t permissible because of the cruelty inflicted on animals during the production of meat, eggs, and dairy “products.”